-8 conducting participants (herein known as Apprentice Conductors) will be accepted to the 2020 Conductors institute, held concurrently with the Sewanee Summer Music Festival.
-Audition to this program is based on submitted audition videos, resume and recommendation letters.
-Specific audition information can be found on our audition page, and on (get accepted page).
-Apprentice Conductors will meet daily with program director Dr. Gene Moon and have regular classes and seminars with festival faculty and guest conductors.
+Eight conducting participants (herein known as Apprentice Conductors) will be accepted to the 2021 Conductors institute, held concurrently with the Sewanee Summer Music Festival.
+Audition to this program is based on submitted videos, resume, and recommendation letters.
+Specific audition information can be found on our audition page, and the application.
+Apprentice Conductors will meet daily with program director Dr. Gene Moon, and have regular classes and seminars with festival faculty and guest conductors.
 Seminar topics will range from repertoire introduction, conducting technique, score study technique, rehearsal technique, concert programming, community relations, marketing, publicity, educational outreach and more.
 Regular podium time with 4-hand piano, piano quintet, small ensemble, and full orchestra is included in the experience of Apprentice Conductors.

 This program is designed for instrumentalists who are thinking about a conducting career, or early-stage conductors in undergraduate or graduate programs.